Skip to Content

 3. Preheat oven to 350° F.

-4. Combine milk, eggs, and vanilla in a blender or food processor and pulse until combined.
+4. Combine milk, eggs, and vanilla in a blender or bowl of a food processor and pulse until combined.
 Add cooked/cooled quinoa and melted butter and blend until completely smooth.

 5. It will be fairy thick but still pourable.
 Set aside.